Sunday, July 29, 2018

 Super Off-Road

 Virgin's Super Off-Road is another game I wouldn't typically have considered because it looks like a shameless Super Sprint ripoff.
-However, I am kicking myself because this is great fun and I took to this bumpy racer immediately.
-It's so much fun tearing around its mucky tracks.
-It was odd being asked for my date of birth but the game has superb controls and the physics performed very well.
+However, I am kicking myself because this is fantastic, and I immediately took to its bumpy racer style.
+It's so much fun tearing around the mucky tracks - but it was odd being asked for my date of birth.
+Anyhow, the game has superb controls and the physics performed very well.
 Ripping up dirt with Ivan is absolutely brilliant and I had a blast!

 What it lacks in originality is compensated by great gameplay and is the perfect end for a great run of ST games.